 Total Semester Credit Hours Required

 30 semester credit hours (SCH).
 33 SCH if seeking coursework to be qualified for teaching in a dual credit or community college setting.

-Students wishing to obtain 18 semester credit hours in a specific area (e.g., English, history, math) to be able to teach at the community college level should work with their advisor to ensure they take the appropriate sequence of courses.
+Students wishing to obtain 18 SCH in a specific area (e.g., English, history, math) to be able to teach at the community college or dual-credit level should work with their advisor to ensure they take the appropriate sequence of courses.